Methylcobalamin is super important in the sphere of health because it’s the form of vitamin B12 our bodies use.

 My neurologist had me keep a Time Line for this very reason, to see if there were changes in my health.
 The changes were significant.

 Memory loss is linked to low vitamin B12, so keep a Time Line.
 Record your daily symptoms, doses and any serum test results you get.
 That way you will be able to tell how much you actually improve as well as how much B12 you need to improve.
 If you don’t improve, something else is wrong.

 In most cases the symptoms will go away or become very much reduced.

-You’ll Sleep Better with a Healthy B12 Level ~ Once your B12 levels are restored a small amount of Melatonin will give you a solid night’s sleep.
+You’ll Sleep Better with a Healthy B12 Level ~ Once you restore your B12 levels a small amount of Melatonin will give you a solid night’s sleep.
 You are going to love this~ and there’s no drugged feeling the next day.
 Note: research shows that a small dose is more effective than a larger dose.

-Melatonin is a natural substance made by the pineal gland located in the brain.
+Melatonin is a natural substance.
+The pineal gland, located in the brain, makes it and releases it, primariliy at night.
 Adequate melatonin levels help establish healthy sleep patterns.
-It is released primarily during the night.
 Malatonin levels decrease as you get older.

 B12 prevents major birth defects

 March 2, 2009 ~ Before becoming pregnant, women need to get enough vitamin B12 in addition to folic acid to cut their risk of having a baby with a serious birth defect of the brain and spinal cord, researchers said.